kamranahmedse/developer-roadmap/src/data/roadmaps/linux/content/100-navigation-basics/101-moving-files.md

 Here, `source` denotes the file or directory that you want to move while `destination` denotes the location where you want to move your source file or directory.

 The `mv` command is widely used because of its simplicity and versatility.
 Whether you want to organize your files by moving them into different directories or rename a bunch of files, the `mv` command is your go-to tool in Linux.

+This is a good explanatory video for moving and renaming files in Linux, which cover some usefull alternative commands-> https://youtu.be/cSBYvSA9rDM?si=Xb4_HU3RfATRNi7O